JimJarvis/Excalibur/Excalibur/README.txt

 Excalibur specific timing parameters:

---> "Time Usage": default 67, min 1, max 100.
+--> "Time Usage": default 64, min 1, max 100.
 Percentage.
-Determines how much percent of the internally allocated time for this move should be used.
-If this amount of time passed, the engine would decide not to search one level deeper.
+Determines how much percent of the internally allocated time can be spent before the engine decides not to search one level deeper.

 Though the automated Excalibur time keeper does a very good job, you might want the engine to move faster than the "optimal" time.
 Under bullet games with "sudden death", the recommended time usage is around 30-50.
 Otherwise the default 0.67 works well.
 Lower the time usage at the risk of making hasty blunders.

+--> "Time Allocation": default 100, min 1, max 500.
+Percentage.
+Determines how much percent of the "optimal time" (calculated by regression analysis) would be actually allocated for the engine to consider.
+In a rapid game, time allocation might be optimally set to 50, especially against aggressively strong opponents.

 --> "Min Thinking Time": default 20, min 0, max 5000. the minimum amount of thinking time before making a move.